Update: Norway introduces its strictest entry rules since March 2020.

 Visiting the Visa Section: To protect both our staff and applicants from the risk of infection, we do not accept visitors to the Visa Section in Accra.
 If the Norwegian Directorate of Immigration (UDI) has asked for an interview in a family immigration or educational case, we will schedule a telephone interview with the applicant at one of the VFS visa centres.
 The Visa Section is staffed each working day, and we will answer e-mails within 1-3 days.

 DNA: The Embassy resumed DNA testing in family immigration cases 4 January 2021.
 Our staff will contact applicants and their families.
+Applicants and their family can also make enquiries with the Visa Section, preferably by e-mail.
 Please note that for the time being, DNA testing only takes place in Accra.

 Additionally, Norway no longer handles Schengen visa applications from residents of Nigeria that wish to visit Iceland.
 Residents of Nigeria that wish to visit Iceland must contact the Icelandic Directorate of Immigration in order to obtain information about how they currently should apply.
 The Embassy still issues entry or D visas to holders of Icelandic residence permits, upon request from the Icelandic Directorate of Immigration.